JBKahn/django-sharding/docs/components/ShardingFunctions.md

 # Sharding Functions

 A sharding function is a function that is used to choose a shard for a group of objects.
-This is composed of two core functionts that decide how to pick a shard in the case where we haven't previously chosen one and how to retrieve a previously chosen shard.
+This is composed of two core functions that decide how to pick a shard in the case where we haven't previously chosen one and how to retrieve a previously chosen shard.
 This is split into the two functions `pick_shard` and `get_shard`.
 There are times when those two functions do the same thing, but in many cases the choice to pick a shard is non-deterministic and so you'll need to read from a stored value in `get_shard`.

 Note: This library does support Functional Sharding, which allows you to have multiple groups of shards or `sharding_group`s.
 This would allow you to store all of the objects of type A on one set of shards and all of the items of type B on another set of shards.
 However, the author does not suggest having multiple sharding functions and splitting data for one related item across multiple shards.
 Doing so prevents you from doing database joins on those items and typically the desire to split data in this way suggests that the whole system should be split.
 It is much easier and simpler to store all related data on a single shard.